 Do I need a guarantor?

-It is surprising how often a guarantor is required by a landlord or letting agents.
+It is surprising how often a landlord or letting agents require a guarantor.

-Generally, has stated above, a guarantor is required if a prospective tenant has a poor credit score or if they are a high-risk tenant, such as a DSS tenant, student or if the tenant has a low income.
+Generally, as stated above, a guarantor is required if a prospective tenant has a poor credit score or is a high-risk tenant, such as a DSS tenant or student or if the tenant has a low income.

-Landlord providing a tenant with a home also need to understand that under COVID-19, it is tough for many tenants to make ends meet.
-Some tenants may have limited disposable income and landlords should consider these tenants carefully.
+Landlords providing a tenant with a home also need to understand that under COVID-19, it is tough for many tenants to make ends meet.
+Some tenants may have limited disposable income, and landlords should consider these tenants carefully.